App version: 0.1.0

 How Does Revolving Credit Work?

 There are several forms of revolving credit, but the underlying principle of how this type of borrowing works is the same across these products.As with other types of loans, for revolving credit products, any potential borrower must first apply for credit approval.
-The process is similar to applying for small business loans.
 Lenders will assess your creditworthiness based on factors such as credit score, income, and debt history.
-Once approved for revolving credit, you receive a revolving credit limit—the total amount of funds that you can draw at a given time—as well as the associated interest rate.Repayment terms are typically more flexible than the fixed payments typical of installment loans.
+Once approved, you receive a revolving credit limit — the total amount of funds that you can draw at a given time — as well as the associated interest rate.Repayment terms are typically more flexible than the fixed payments typical of installment loans.
 Generally, once you’ve pulled funds, you must repay a minimum monthly amount, often based on the interest charges.
-But you can pay down the loan principal more flexibly, as you have the money.
+You can, however, pay down the loan principal more often as you have the money.
 Until they’re repaid, the funds drawn are subject to compounding interest charges.
-And once paid back, the money is typically once again available to be drawn again, less costs such as interest and other bank fees, if applicable.For example, let’s say you get a personal LOC for $25,000.
+And once paid back, the money is typically available once again to be drawn on, less costs such as interest and other bank fees, if applicable.For example, let’s say you get a personal line of credit for $25,000.
 The first two months, you don’t use it and you pay nothing.
 The third month, you draw out $10,000.
 That means that you have $15,000 available to you and you start paying interest on the $10,000.
 Two months later, you pay back $5,000 of the principal.
 That means that you now have $20,000 still available to you and you’re paying interest on $5,000 (and will eventually have to pay back that principal).
 As is the case with other types of loans, the interest charged on a revolving line of credit can vary depending on factors such as credit score, whether the rate is fixed or variable, and whether or not the credit has been secured with collateral.

 Four Examples of Revolving Credit